 For example, a women’s fashion brand may find that purple works well.
 But green or black may be more appropriate for a brand that target males.

 Sometimes an image just doesn’t “cut it”.
 But it may not be because the image itself is bad.
 A little touch up can transform a dull image into one that pops.

 Here’s an example.
 The one on the left is the default, with no enhancement.
 But increasing the color saturation produces a vibrant image (right).

 8. Use the Right Image Sizes

-Image sizes impact website load speed.
-You should factor in aspect ratio, width, resolution, and other image features.
+It’s critical to factor in aspect ratio, width, resolution, and other image features.
+Why is this important?

 9. Make Sure Text Is Legible